Inside: Learn how to discipline a toddler with confidence using positive parenting and developmentally appropriate expectations.

 In addition to crying, your toddler has learned new skills for coping with and communicating their emotions since infancy like tantrums, whining and throwing things (yay!)
 The bad news?
 Due to an immature (read: under major development) pre-frontal cortex, your toddler won’t be able to consistently self-regulate (manage their emotions and behaviors appropriately) for several more years.

-The good news is, they’ll learn how to manage intense emotions much faster if they’re closely supported when they’re angry or overwhelmed which is known as co-regulation.
+The good news is, your child’s emotion regulation skills will develop much faster if they’re closely supported when they’re angry or overwhelmed which is known as co-regulation.
 It means that instead of sending your upset child away to the corner, you go with them (yes, no matter what the circumstance).

 In a nutshell, this looks like: